-Oil is the world's primary source of energy and in 2012 global oil consumption was approximately 89.9 million barrels per day.
-Oil consumption has grown consistently over the past decades, and from 2000 to 2012, consumption increased by 17 per cent on a global basis.
-According to IEA's World Energy Outlook, global oil consumption is expected to continue to increase going forward, growing to 101.4 million barrels per day in 2035.
+Oil is the world's primary source of energy and in 2013 global oil consumption was approximately 91.3 million barrels per day.
+Oil consumption has grown consistently over the past decades, and from 2000 to 2013, consumption increased by 19 per cent on a global basis.
+According to IEA's World Energy Outlook's central scenario, global oil consumption is expected to continue to increase going forward, growing to 102.8 million barrels per day in 2035.
 Oil is used for a wide array of purposes including transportation, petrochemical processes for feedstock, power generation and agriculture.
-Currently, oil used for transportation in the form of among other gasoline, diesel and jet fuel is the main source of oil consumption globally, constituting 53 per cent of global consumption in 20123.
+Currently, oil used for transportation in the form of among other gasoline, diesel and jet fuel is the main source of oil consumption globally, constituting 54 per cent of global consumption in 2013.
 Transportation is expected to be a key source of consumption growth going forward, constituting 58 per cent of global oil consumption in 2035.
-Geographically, the largest consuming countries in 2012 were the United States (18.6 million barrels per day) and China (10.2 million barrels per day).
+Geographically, the largest consuming countries in 2013 were the United States (18.9 million barrels per day) and China (10.8 million barrels per day).
 Consumption is today fairly evenly distributed between OECD and non-OECD countries with approximately 50 per cent of consumption from each of the groups.
 Going forward, as a result of among other increased fuel efficiency and stricter environmental policies, consumption in OECD countries is expected to decrease while global consumption is expected to increase overall due to strong consumption growth in emerging economies.
-From 2012 to 2035 oil consumption in non-OECD countries is expected to increase by 49 per cent, primarily driven by growing consumption in China, India and the Middle East.
+From 2013 to 2035 oil consumption in non-OECD countries is expected to increase by 45 per cent, primarily driven by growing consumption in China, India and the Middle East.
 Figure 6.2 below shows the historic and expected future development in geographical consumption, as well as current and expected mix of oil consumption going forward.

-3 IEA World Energy Outlook 2013.
+&lt;sup>3 IEA World Energy Outlook 2014.

-100 120 90 100 80 70 80 60 50 60 40 40 30 20 20 10 1990 1992 1994 1996 1998 2000 2002 2004 2006 2008 2010 2012 2012 2020 2025 2030 2035 ■N. America ■S & Centr.
-America ■Europe & Eurasia ■ Americas ■ Europe & Eurasia ■ Middle East ■ Africa ■ Asia Pacific ■ Bunkers ■Middle East ■ Africa ■ Asia Pacific
+100 120 90 100 80 70 80 60 50 60 40 40 30 20 20 10 0 1990 1992 1994 1996 1998 2000 2002 2004 2006 2008 2010 2012 2013 2020 2025 2030 2035 ■ N. America ■ S & Centr.
+America ■ Europe & Eurasia Americas ■ Europe & Eurasia ■ Middle East ■ Middle East Asia Pacific Africa ■ Asia Pacific Bunkers Africa